-When you are a Twitch moderator, you need to know multiple commands to control the platform.
-Since your channel may have many people logged in, you need to know about Twitch mod powers and how to enforce them.
+As a Twitch moderator, it is essential to be familiar with various commands to manage the platform effectively.
+Given that your channel may have numerous viewers logged in, understanding Twitch mod powers and how to enforce them is crucial.

-Today we will learn about all the relevant Twitch commands available to all members.
-Other commands are only available to mods, and you should also be aware of them to have absolute control over your streams.
+Today, we will explore all the relevant Twitch commands accessible to all members.
+Additionally, there are commands available exclusively to mods, which you should also be aware of to maintain complete control over your streams.

-Let’s see what these Twitch mod commands are and how you can use them to have comfortable streaming experience on Twitch.
+Let’s explore these Twitch mod commands and how you can use them to create a more enjoyable streaming experience on Twitch.

 Related: Best Twitch Emote Designer in 2021 – Top 7 Great Emote Designers for Twitch

-Twitch has been a streaming media that has many options for you to choose from.
-Most of its commands are visual, in a form of buttons.
+Twitch is a streaming platform that offers numerous options for you to choose from.
+Most of its commands are visual and presented in the form of buttons.

-However, there are many other commands you need to type in the prompt line by hand, either in Twitch mod view or in normal view.
-Today we will see the most important ones.
+However, there are several other commands you need to enter manually in the prompt line, either in Twitch mod view or in normal view.
+Today, we will explore the most important ones.

 /mods

-You can use that command on the prompt line to make all moderators appear on screen while streaming on your channel.
+You can use that command in the prompt line to display all moderators on screen while streaming on your channel.

-It is a simple command that will give you the universe of moderators, and you will have a better analysis of what is going on in your Twitch channel.
+This simple command provides you with a comprehensive view of moderators, allowing for a better analysis of what is happening in your Twitch channel.

 /vips

-Here, you have one of the best commands you can use to identify VIP accounts on your Twitch channel.
+Here, you have one of the best commands available to identify VIP accounts on your Twitch channel.

-Many streamers say it’s one of Twitch’s most useful mod commands since you may see directly how many important users are on your channel.
+Many streamers consider it one of Twitch’s most valuable mod commands, as it allows you to see directly how many important users are in your channel.

 /color {COLORNAME}

-With this command, you can alter the pigmentation of your username when entering Twitch.
-It belongs to the universe of the Twitch editor commands.
+This command allows you to change the color of your username when entering Twitch.
+It is part of the Twitch editor commands.

-The most usual colors you may use are green and blue and many basic tones variations.
-You can ask for color codes rather than names since the Twitch system can identify them a lot easier.
+The most common colors you can use are green and blue, along with various basic tone variations.
+You may want to request color codes instead of names, as the Twitch system can identify them much more easily.

 /color {HEXVALUE}

-It is the only way to change your username appearance color without writing the actual name.
-You must know the hex value of the color you want to jump in.
+This is the only way to change the color of your username appearance without using the actual name.
+You need to know the hex value of the color you wish to use.

-It is a useful command with great Twitch mod powers and can give you the chance to renovate and improve your appearance to third users.
+It is a valuable command with significant Twitch mod powers, allowing you to renovate and enhance your appearance for third users.

-Twitch also has a hex value list for the most common colors.
-In case you need a specialized opinion on colors, you better find relevant software to guide you through the major variations that already exist.
+Twitch also provides a hex value list for the most common colors.
+If you require specialized advice on colors, it is advisable to find relevant software to help you navigate the major variations that already exist.

 /block {USERNAME}

-It is one of the best and most essential Twitch editor commands you are going to find online.
-It works the same way the block button operates for social media.
+This is one of the best and most essential Twitch editor commands available online.
+It functions similarly to the block button used on social media.

-When you are streaming on Twitch, there is a high chance you come across some users that will just want to create chaos in your channel.
+When streaming on Twitch, you are likely to encounter users who simply want to create chaos in your channel.

-As a moderator, you can type block alongside the relevant username and stop seeing their messages or interactions on the prompt line.
-Alternatively, you may also press the block button from the participants’ menu.
-Both are equally effective to keep obnoxious persons away from your streams.
+As a moderator, you can type “block” followed by the relevant username to stop seeing their messages or interactions on the prompt line.
+Alternatively, you can also press the block button from the participants’ menu.
+Both methods are equally effective for keeping disruptive individuals away from your streams.

 /unblock {USERNAME}

-Sometimes, you may have misjudged some followers.
-In case you want to offer them a second chance, you can type unblock (and their usernames) to the prompt line.
+Sometimes, you may have misjudged certain followers.
+If you wish to give them a second chance, you can type unblock (followed by their usernames) into the prompt line.

-The unblocking can last at least for the current session of the live streams.
-However, if you have pressed unblock for a specific user, it would be highly unlikely you place him on the blocking side once again.
+The unblocking will last at least for the current session of the live streams.
+However, if you have pressed unblock for a specific user, it is highly unlikely that you will block them again.

 /me {TEXT}

-That is one of the Twitch mod powers people have when streaming on their own channel.
-They can alter the color fonts of their messages.
+That is one of the powers that Twitch moderators have when streaming on their own channel.
+They can change the font colors of their messages.

-The only limitation is your username’s color that has to be unanimous to the one you are asking your texting to have.
-It is a very popular mod command that works for Twitch’s individual followers as long as they enter a channel that the moderator gives them permission to do so.
+The only limitation is that your username’s color must match the one you are requesting your text to have.
+This is a very popular mod command that works for Twitch’s individual followers, provided they enter a channel where the moderator has granted them permission.

 /disconnect

-If you feel like your streams have become unstable or there is a massive DDoS, or other hackers attack your server, then type this command to get disconnected.
+If you believe your streams have become unstable or are experiencing a massive DDoS attack or other hacking attempts on your server, type this command to disconnect.

-That type of command is good for all the live streams since it can delay or avoid any type of abnormal interactions you may have with malware that could severely impact your computer.
+This type of command is beneficial for all live streams, as it can delay or prevent any abnormal interactions with malware that could significantly affect your computer.

-It is the well-known whisper to any other user being in the same or another streaming room.
-It is also one of Twitch’s most popular mod commands giving each user the chance to send a direct message to any other user.
+It is a well-known feature that allows any user to whisper to another user, whether they are in the same streaming room or a different one.
+This is also one of Twitch’s most popular mod commands, enabling each user to send a direct message to any other user.

-That can give you the time to interact with the other user without getting noticed by others, or even the moderator who could be watching all your movements.
+This allows you to interact with the other user without attracting the attention of others, including the moderator who may be observing your actions.

-As it may be apparent now, most of the previous commands are available while still streaming.
-They are commands for simple users and even amateur streamers that have just initiated and established their Twitch channel.
+As you may now realize, most of the previous commands are accessible while streaming.
+These commands are designed for casual users and even novice streamers who have just started and set up their Twitch channel.

-But what happens when you are a professional streamer or even an ambitious moderator?
-Do the same thinks are valid for your case?
-Here we are going to analyze the commands that are better directed for broadcasters and moderators, offering them increased power to allow or forbid many actions occurring in their streams or the affiliated ones.
+But what happens when you are a professional streamer or an ambitious moderator?
+Are the same principles applicable in your case?
+Here, we will analyze the commands that are best suited for broadcasters and moderators, providing them with enhanced authority to permit or prohibit various actions occurring in their streams or affiliated ones.

 /user {USERNAME}

-That would be a rather simple command for a moderator and the one that can reveal more things about the followers attending a particular stream.
+That would be a relatively simple command for a moderator, one that can reveal more information about the followers attending a particular stream.

-With this command, a moderator can find information about a certain user’s profile.
-The only thing he has to do would be to write down the user command adding the username in brackets to ensure that the search will be conducted for the particular name.
+With this command, a moderator can retrieve information about a specific user’s profile.
+All that is required is to write the user command, including the username in brackets, to ensure that the search is conducted for that particular name.

-On the other hand, the moderator could scroll down in the followers’ list and find the usernames that he is interested in.
-He may then simply click on the usernames to find out more information about the specific user, like the way profiles appear on social media like Facebook and Instagram.
+Conversely, the moderator can scroll through the followers’ list to locate the usernames of interest.
+He can then click on these usernames to access more information about each specific user, similar to how profiles are displayed on social media platforms like Facebook and Instagram.

 /timeout {USERNAME} [SECONDS]

-If you want to send somebody out of a certain channel but you don’t know how to time someone out on Twitch, then this command is for you.
+If you want to remove someone from a specific channel but are unsure how to time someone out on Twitch, then this command is for you.

-There are times when followers write unpleasant or even rude comments and annoy other users.
-When you want to punish this behavior, you can time the followers responsible for this behavior for as much time as you wish.
+There are instances when followers post unpleasant or even rude comments that annoy other users.
+If you wish to address this behavior, you can time out the followers responsible for it for as long as you deem necessary.

-Simply type timeout and the username of the person you would like to block.
-Then you can type the time frame you would like to see that person blocked in seconds.
+Simply type “timeout” followed by the username of the person you wish to block.
+Then, specify the duration for which you want that person to be blocked, in seconds.

-If you forget to type about the duration in second, the Twitch system suggests by default the 10 minutes for each member that fails to align with your rules and regulations in streams.
+If you forget to specify the duration in seconds, the Twitch system will default to suggesting 10 minutes for each member who does not comply with your rules and regulations during streams.

-Every person can have different rules in his channel and enforce the timeout command to make sure that law and order get respected in this Twitch community.
+Each person can establish different rules in their channel and enforce the timeout command to ensure that law and order are respected in this Twitch community.

 /ban {USERNAME}

-It is by far the most severe command you will ever find on Twitch.
-Most channel streamers who receive that punishment usually become better followers next time.
+It is undoubtedly the most severe command you will encounter on Twitch.
+Most channel streamers who receive this punishment typically become better followers the next time.

-In other words, when you type the word ban on the prompt line accompanied by the relevant username, you succeed in banning him from watching your streams in the particular channel forever.
+In other words, when you type the word “ban” on the prompt line along with the relevant username, you successfully ban that user from watching your streams in that specific channel permanently.

-It would be nice if you started with the timeout command first to give followers an idea of what will come next.
-However, people who don’t seem to adjust their behavior even after a temporary timeout and keep on being rude and obnoxious can receive a permanent ban for long as the user is streaming on Twitch.
+It would be helpful to begin with the timeout command to give followers an idea of what to expect next.
+However, users who do not adjust their behavior after a temporary timeout and continue to be rude and obnoxious may face a permanent ban for the duration of the user’s stream on Twitch.

 /unban{USERNAME}

-There are times when users reach you through email and ask you to allow them to watch your streams again.
+There are instances when users contact you via email, requesting permission to watch your streams again.

-Since the ban belongs to the common Twitch commands, the exact same happens with unbanning as well.
-You can type unban on the prompt line and add the username next to it.
+Since the ban is part of the common Twitch commands, the same applies to unbanning.
+You can type unban in the prompt line and add the username next to it.

-Then you will have already offered the particular username a second chance to enter your streams.
-Be careful to use your unban command only for persons that have really stopped being rude and causing any problems in your streams.
+At this point, you will have already given the specific username a second opportunity to join your streams.
+Be cautious and use your unban command only for individuals who have genuinely ceased being rude and causing issues in your streams.

 /slow {USERNAME}

-That has been the most useful command Twitch has initiated and introduced to the channel operators and streamers.
+That has been the most beneficial command that Twitch has implemented and introduced to channel operators and streamers.

-It is not rare in Twitch streams to have users who send lots of messages in the chat room.
-That will rapidly decrease the attention followers give to your streams and leave you without ads sooner than later.
+It is not uncommon in Twitch streams for users to send numerous messages in the chat room.
+This can quickly diminish the attention followers pay to your streams and result in losing ad revenue sooner rather than later.

-By typing slow and the username next to it, you can set a number of messages that each follower can send to the chat room before getting slowed down by the system.
+By typing slowly and entering the username next to it, you can specify the number of messages each follower can send to the chat room before the system slows them down.

-Typically the Twitch moderator system can limit that amount of messages to ten per minute.
-That happens to avoid spams and bots entering the Twitch channels and deteriorating real communications and engagement between followers and streamers.
+Typically, the Twitch moderator system limits the number of messages to ten per minute.
+This restriction helps prevent spam and bots from infiltrating Twitch channels, thereby preserving genuine communication and engagement between followers and streamers.

 /slowoff

-That command is the exact opposite of the previous one.
-If you feel like you have slowed communications in your channel throughout your stream, you can restore them to the current speed.
+That command is the direct opposite of the previous one.
+If you believe that communications in your channel have slowed during your stream, you can restore them to the current speed.

-By typing slowoff to the prompt line, you may remove the slow command effect and become ready to listen to your followers once more, waiving the restrictions you have previously imposed.
+By typing slowoff at the prompt line, you can remove the slow command effect and become ready to listen to your followers again, waiving the restrictions you had previously imposed.

 /subscribers

-It is a favorite command for streamers who love to honor their subscribers.
-Even though Twitch doesn’t favorite followers to enter specific channels, you can do so.
+It is a popular command among streamers who enjoy honoring their subscribers.
+Although Twitch does not allow followers to enter specific channels, you can still do so.

-If you feel like many people enter your channel and watch your stream without giving you the status of the desirable sub would be better to show them the right thing.
+If you notice that many people enter your channel and watch your stream without subscribing, it would be better to guide them in the right direction.

-Write the subscribers command on the prompt line, and you can automatically set the chat room conversation visible only to subscribers.
-All the other followers who watch your stream will certainly get the message and press the subscribe button to become part of the company!
+Enter the subscribers command in the prompt line to automatically make the chat room conversation visible only to subscribers.
+All other followers watching your stream will definitely receive the message and click the subscribe button to join the community!

 /subscriberoff

-On the other hand, you may feel like you have done too much for your subscribers.
-Maybe it’s time to limit their privilege to write on your chatroom.
+Conversely, you might feel that you have done too much for your subscribers.
+Perhaps it is time to restrict their ability to write in your chatroom.

-You can type “subscriberoff” to your command prompt, and then you will allow followers and non-subscribers to participate in the chatroom discussions.
+You can type “subscriberoff” into your command prompt, which will allow both followers and non-subscribers to participate in the chatroom discussions.

-It has been a very popular command lately since many new streamers would like to attract new followers that need to take their time before pressing the subscriber button.
+This command has gained significant popularity recently, as many new streamers aim to attract followers who need time before clicking the subscriber button.

 /clear

-It is as simple as it sounds.
-When you write clear on your command prompt line, you can delete your chat’s whole history.
+It is as straightforward as it seems.
+When you type clear in your command prompt line, you can erase the entire history of your chat.

-Lately, we have seen many channel owners have issues with their sponsors and ad creators from comments being written and posted on their channel chatrooms.
+Recently, many channel owners have encountered issues with their sponsors and ad creators due to comments being written and posted in their channel chatrooms.

-Using the clear command, streamers can be sure that they will have only approved content posted on their channel.
+By using the clear command, streamers can ensure that only approved content is posted on their channel.

 /uniquechat

-Many streamers have to deal with followers who post copied content on the chatrooms.
-That could be spammy for most other users who post unique content.
+Many streamers must contend with followers who share copied content in the chatrooms.
+This can be spammy for most other users who contribute unique content.

-Lately, Twitch administrators have mentioned that bots and robots enter Twitch channels as normal followers and keep on posting the same pattern.
-That is why the uniquechat command can erase all the similar content posted to several channels across Twitch.
+Recently, Twitch administrators have noted that bots and automated accounts join Twitch channels as regular followers and continuously post identical content.
+This is why the uniquechat command can remove all similar messages posted across multiple channels on Twitch.

 /uniquechatoff

-You can use that command to disable the “uniquechat” one.
-Twitch streamers like to control their chatrooms and enable followers to write what they like if it seems legit.
+You can use that command to disable the “uniquechat” feature.
+Twitch streamers prefer to manage their chatrooms, allowing followers to express themselves freely as long as it appears appropriate.

 /emoteonly

-When you type “emoteonly” on the command prompt line, you are ready to enable only emoticons to appear in your chatroom.
-That would be nice for people to express their feelings without writing long text.
+When you type “emoteonly” in the command prompt line, you are set to enable only emoticons to appear in your chatroom.
+This feature allows people to express their feelings without the need for lengthy text.

-Additionally, that can make you find all the robots coming to your channel and eradicate their appearance since bots cannot post emoticons!
+Additionally, this allows you to identify all the bots visiting your channel and eliminate their presence, as bots cannot post emoticons!

 /emoteonlyoff

-It has been the only command that can restore the text writing to the followers of a specific Twitch channel chatroom.
+It is the only command that can restore text writing for the followers of a specific Twitch channel chatroom.

-Every administrator can disable the mandatory emoticon writing and leave his followers to write what they like in the chatroom.
+Every administrator can disable the requirement for mandatory emoticon writing, allowing their followers to write freely in the chatroom.

-Other more complex commands apply to Twitch channel streamers and administrators.
-These commands help broadcasters come closer to their audience.
+More complex commands are available for Twitch channel streamers and administrators.
+These commands assist broadcasters in connecting more effectively with their audience.

-On the other hand, you need to know these commands ever since you become a professional Twitch affiliate and start earning income from your streams.
+On the other hand, you need to be familiar with these commands as soon as you become a professional Twitch affiliate and begin earning income from your streams.

 /commercial

-Here, you have one of the best Twitch commands for monetized channels.
-It has helped thousands of Twitch affiliates to increase their income in a short period.
+Here, you will find one of the best Twitch commands for monetized channels.
+It has assisted thousands of Twitch affiliates in boosting their income in a short time.

-When you write “commercial” on the prompt line, you ask the Twitch system to present ads to your followers for a default time of 30 seconds.
+When you enter “commercial” in the prompt line, you request the Twitch system to display ads to your followers for a default duration of 30 seconds.

-If you do that multiple times during your daily streams, you will have the chance to earn a vast amount of money and support yourself.
+If you do this several times during your daily streams, you will have the opportunity to earn a substantial amount of money and support yourself.

-There is a chance you can choose the commercials you will present to your audience.
-However, most amateur streamers on Twitch will not have the opportunity to select their ads for the first time they get involved with the platform.
+You may have the option to choose the commercials you present to your audience.
+However, most amateur streamers on Twitch will not have the opportunity to select their ads during their initial engagement with the platform.

-Later on, you can still communicate with Twitch administrators and present them ads that your audience likes to view according to your channel metrics.
-Then you will have all the time to check for the right commercials that you could promote during your streaming sessions on Twitch.
+Later, you can still communicate with Twitch administrators and present ads that your audience enjoys viewing, based on your channel metrics.
+You will then have ample time to find the right commercials to promote during your streaming sessions on Twitch.

 /commercial {60|90|120}

-Twitch offers its channel administrators and streamers to choose the specific time increments they wish to show ads to their audience.
+Twitch allows its channel administrators and streamers to select the specific time increments for displaying ads to their audience.

-Most of the Twitch users choose the default settings that show ads to their followers only for 30 seconds at a time.
-Every time they write “commercial” to the command prompt line, the same effect happens.
-You can also enable followers only mode Twitch offers.
+Most Twitch users select the default settings, which display ads to their followers for only 30 seconds at a time.
+Each time they type “commercial” into the command prompt line, the same effect occurs.
+Additionally, you can enable the followers-only mode that Twitch provides.

-However, when you grow on Twitch and your channel has more and more followers, you have the chance to adjust the commercials time presented to your audience.
+However, as you grow on Twitch and your channel gains more followers, you have the opportunity to adjust the commercial time presented to your audience.

-Simply write the seconds number next to the commercial command (30,60,90,120), and your ads will get shown for that specific time frame.
+Simply write the second number next to the commercial command (30, 60, 90, 120), and your ads will be displayed for that specific time frame.

-Don’t exaggerate with your audience and gradually increase the ad’s time.
-Even though the earnings can be massive, you wouldn’t like your audience to lose interest in your streams due to the excessive ad exposure.
+Avoid exaggerating with your audience and gradually increase the ad duration.
+While the earnings can be substantial, you don’t want your audience to lose interest in your streams due to excessive ad exposure.

 /host {channels}

-Lately, Twitch has given the opportunity to established channels to host other channels in their streaming sessions.
+Recently, Twitch has provided established channels the opportunity to host other channels during their streaming sessions.

-That has been able through a simple but powerful command, which is called a host.
-You simply write “host” on the prompt line, and you can choose a certain affiliate channel to enter your stream.
+This has been made possible through a simple yet powerful command known as “host.”
+By simply typing “host” at the prompt line, you can select a specific affiliate channel to enter your stream.

-The only prerequisite would be to know the hosted channel’s exact name and write it next to the previous command.
+The only prerequisite is to know the exact name of the hosted channel and write it next to the previous command.

-Twitch operators and streamers would like to host other successful or uprising channels in their streams.
+Twitch operators and streamers want to feature other successful or emerging channels in their streams.

-The combination of two separate channels in one stream can create economies of scale and impress audiences.
+Combining two distinct channels into a single stream can generate economies of scale and captivate audiences.

-It could also make it easier for Twitch streamers to get affiliated and start earning a good income from their streams.
+It may also simplify the process for Twitch streamers to achieve affiliation and begin generating a substantial income from their streams.

 /unhost

-That may happen because some of the other channel’s followers could give you rude comments or even invite bots to ruin your chatroom.
+This may occur because some followers from other channels might leave rude comments or even invite bots to disrupt your chatroom.

-As a streamer, you can place an end to all of this mess simply by typing “unhost” to the command line.
-It would be easier to state the channel name next to the command so that the system knows about your intention to ban a certain channel from shared hosting.
+As a streamer, you can resolve this issue by typing “unhost” into the command line.
+It is advisable to include the channel name alongside the command so that the system understands your intention to ban a specific channel from shared hosting.

 /raid{channels}

-If it seems like you are going to end your stream, it would be great to offer your lead-in to one of your affiliated channels.
+If it appears that you are about to conclude your stream, it would be beneficial to provide a lead-in to one of your affiliated channels.

-To do so Twitch has developed and enabled a new command that is called “raid”
+To achieve this, Twitch has developed and implemented a new command known as “raid”.

-Using this command (and the channel name next to it), you may easily divert all your channel followers towards the other channel that starts its daily streaming sessions.
+By using this command (along with the channel name next to it), you can easily redirect all your channel followers to the other channel that begins its daily streaming sessions.

-That could be annoying for some of your streamers.
-However, the chances are that most of your followers would find it tempting to jump to an affiliate channel and continue viewing even after you are gone.
+This could be frustrating for some of your streamers.
+However, it is likely that most of your followers would be tempted to switch to an affiliate channel and continue watching even after you have left.

 /unraid

-If it seems like you have made a mistake with your previous raid command, then you can always take it back.
+If it appears that you have made an error with your previous raid command, you can always retract it.

-Just type “raid” to the command prompt line, and your followers will come back to your channel.
+Simply type “raid” into the command prompt line, and your followers will return to your channel.

-The same is valid even after you have finished with your daily stream.
+The same holds true even after you have completed your daily stream.

 /marker{description}

-Many people abandon your stream right after entering your channel.
+Many people leave your stream immediately after entering your channel.

-Using the marker command through the prompt line, you can add a certain description that could appear on your screen when new followers enter.
+By using the marker command in the prompt line, you can add a specific description that will appear on your screen when new followers join.

-It is one of the most useful commands to type if you realize that you have an issue with followers leaving your stream.
+It is one of the most useful commands to use if you notice that you have a problem with followers leaving your stream.

 Frequently Asked Questions

-In this section, we will check which are the most frequently asked questions about Twitch commands.
+In this section, we will explore the most frequently asked questions regarding Twitch commands.

-The questions and data are all gathered from search engines like Google.
+The questions and data are collected from search engines such as Google.

 Can mods make commands on Twitch?